m-krivov/MeteoriteSimulator/README.md

 | Drag force coefficient | 2.22 ± 3.8% | 2.14 ± 8% | 2.23 ± 12.2% | 2.07 ± 20.5% |
 | Lift force coefficient | 0.006 ± 80.1% | 0.012 ± 90% | 0.02 ± 93.8% | 0.034 ± 96.4% |
 | Enthalpy of destruction, MJ/kg | 9.0 ± 3.1% | 9.2 ± 7.7% | 9.1 ± 12.9% | 10.1 ± 21.4% |

+## Acknowledgements
+This work was supported by Russian Foundation for Basic Research (RFBR), grant 18-37-00429 mol_a.